 Finally consider the case of Amazon DynamoDB Accelerator (DAX) [1], which contains a write-through cache sitting between the application and the DynamoDB backend.
 Every write made by the application is first submitted to the DynamoDB backend and also updated at the cache.
 By default, the reads are eventually consistent, i.e., the reads are performed from the cache.
 If the item does not exist in the cache, then it is fetched from the backend data-store and the cache is updated with the item before the value is returned to the application.
 However, the application can also request strongly consistent reads by invoking ConsistentRead.
 In this case, the value is read from the backend and returned to the application, without caching the results.
 Any subsequent eventually consistent reads made by the application may not reflect the value returned by the prior strongly consistent read.
-In the case of DAX, it can be observed that the effects of the writes visible to the weak eventually consistent reads are also visible to the subsequent strongly consistent reads as those writes are also present in the DynamoDB backend.
+In the case of DAX, it can be observed that the effects of the writes visible to the weak eventually consistent reads are also present in the DynamoDB backend.
 However, it is not necessary that the effects of writes visible to the strongly consistent reads are visible to the subsequent weak eventually consistent reads.